jimp93/covid-19-tracker/README.md

 ### Conclusion

-This analysis leads to the following recommendations for the government for its upcoming mental health awareness campaign.
+This analysis leads to the following recommendations for the government in its upcoming mental health awareness campaign.

-* Work with student services at major universities to raise awareness of symptoms to look out for, and who to contact for help.
+* Work with student services at major universities to raise awareness of symptoms, and who to contact for help.
 A similar campaign should be coordinated with job centres across the country.

 * Run television, Facebook and Instagram campaigns targeting young people, but particularly young women.

-* Consider introducing financial incentives for people to eat out or join social/sports clubs**
+* Consider introducing financial incentives for people to eat out or join social/sports clubs.

-* Inform the Italian authorities of the levels of mental health problems reported by people living there
+* Inform the Italian authorities of the levels of mental health problems reported by people living there.

 <img src="images/work.png" style="width: 700px;"/>
 <br>